-Patent # Title Jurisdiction 2,452,032 Synergistic Antimicrobial Compositions and Methods of Inhibiting Biofilm Formation Canada 6,923,962 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries United States 7,144,992 Synergistic Antimicrobial Compositions and Methods for Reducing Biofilm Formation United States 7,294,497 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms United States 7,314,857 Synergistic Antimicrobial Compositions and Methods of Inhibiting Biofilm Formation United States 7,597,895 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries United States 7,833,523 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms United States 540731 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms New Zealand 555378 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms New Zealand 2,003,284,385 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms Australia 564904 Antimicrobial Compositions for Inhibiting Growth and Proliferation of Microbial Biofilms New Zealand 7,989,604 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms United States ZL 2006800241 Compositions for Inhibiting Growth and Proliferation of Microbial Biofilm on Medical Devices China 4932731 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries Japan 4999842 Antimicrobial Compositions for Inhibiting Growth and Proliferation of Microbial Biofilms Japan 2,006,265,707 Antimicrobial Compositions for Inhibiting Growth and Proliferation of Microbial Biofilms Australia 5073169 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms Japan 2,332,733 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries Canada
+Patent # Title Jurisdiction 2,452,032 Synergistic Antimicrobial Compositions and Methods of Inhibiting Biofilm Formation Canada 6,923,962 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries United States 7,144,992 Synergistic Antimicrobial Compositions and Methods for Reducing Biofilm Formation United States 7,294,497 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms United States 7,314,857 Synergistic Antimicrobial Compositions and Methods of Inhibiting Biofilm Formation United States 7,597,895 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries United States 7,833,523 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms United States 540731 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms New Zealand 555378 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms New Zealand 2,003,284,385 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms Australia 564904 Antimicrobial Compositions for Inhibiting Growth and Proliferation of Microbial Biofilms New Zealand 7,989,604 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms United States ZL 2006800241 57.1 Compositions for Inhibiting Growth and Proliferation of Microbial Biofilm on Medical Devices China 4932731 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries Japan 4999842 Antimicrobial Compositions for Inhibiting Growth and Proliferation of Microbial Biofilms Japan 2,006,265,707 Antimicrobial Compositions for Inhibiting Growth and Proliferation of Microbial Biofilms Australia 5073169 Compositions and Methods for Enzymatic Detachment of Bacterial and Fungal Biofilms Japan 2,332,733 Signal Peptides, Nucleic Acid Molecules and Methods for Treatment of Caries Canada 8,580,551 Dispersin B Polypeptides and uses thereof United States 8,617,542 Dispersin B, 5-Fluorouracil, Deoxyribonuclease I and ProteinaseK-Based Antibiofilm Compositions and uses thereof United States

-The Company has 18 issued and 28 pending patents.
+The Company has 20 issued and 26 pending patents.
 Successful development of products to prevent and remove microbial biofilms may be dependent upon the ability to obtain these patents; however, there is no guarantee they will be obtained, and, if obtained, it may not be possible to successfully defend against any subsequent infringements to these patents.
 Currently the Company is unaware that it has infringed upon any existing patents issued to third parties and success may, in part, depend on operating without such infringement.

 Trademark Jurisdiction

 Kane® United States

 DispersinB [®] Canada

 United States

 Europe

-StrixNB [TM] United States
+StrixNB TM United States

 Aledex® United States